 To avoid wet stacking and other problems resulting from running your generator on a light load, it’s important to run your generator within its optimal range as often as possible.
 Here are some commonly accepted best practices for achieving diesel and LPG generator efficiency.

 GENERATOR LOAD SETTINGS

-- Standby diesel generators – These generators are usually optimized to run at 50-80 percent of total load rating
+- Standby diesel generators – These generators are usually optimized to run at 50-80 percent of the total load rating

-- LPG sets- Regardless of application and rating, LPG generator sets are almost always optimized to run between 70-100 percent of total load rating.
+- LPG sets- Regardless of application and rating, LPG generator sets are almost always optimized to run between 70-100 percent of the total load rating.

 Running your generator on a light load for extended periods of time will have an impact on the health of your equipment.
-It is likely to lead to unscheduled downtime, higher maintenance costs, increased fuel efficiency and an overall shortened service life for the generator.
+It is likely to lead to unscheduled downtime, higher maintenance costs, increased fuel efficiency, and an overall shortened service life for the generator.

-At Corporate Electric we recommend putting a load bank on your generator to bring it up to temperature and clean out any fuels deposits thus restoring it to a better state.
+At Corporate Electric we recommend putting a load bank on your generator to bring it up to temperature and clean out any fuel deposits thus restoring it to a better state.
 Contact us for more information.